chocoford/Endecryption/Readme_macDown.md

 ##How to use
 In this demo.
 There are 4 views which have respective functions.
-They are `encrypt`, `decrypt`, `key generate` and `file`.(yah..maybe the name may confuse you, and I admit the name isn't so prcise..)
+They are `encrypt`, `decrypt`, `key generate` and `file`.(yah..maybe the names may confuse you, and I admit the name isn't so accuracy..)

 For each action Type.
 There are several encrypt or decrypt type.
 You can choose a type and input some strings acting as plaintext(or cryptograph, depending on you are doing a encryption or decryption) and see the encryption result(or decryption result).